iamanishx/axe/README.md

 # axe

-AI-powered TUI code editor.
+AI-powered TUI code assistant.
 Talk to your codebase from the terminal.

 ![axe demo](public/image.png)